 James's work in taxonomy

-James has the following roles: Collecting, Research, Editing publishing and reviewing
+James has the following roles: Collecting, Specimen preparation, Identification, Research, Information Management, Editing publishing and reviewing, Science Communication, Public Outreach

 James's skills are in Species delimitation, Phylogenetics, Genetics & Genomics, Population genetics, Biogeography, Imaging

 James works on the taxonomy of Animals, Insects, Hymenoptera, Lacewings, Apoidea, bees, Apiformes, Homalictus, Halictidae

 James is happy to be contacted for the following reasons:

 Contact from others in the taxonomy community regarding taxonomy-related issues

 Contact from members of the public for advice in areas of expertise (but not for identifications)

 Contact from members of the public for identifications in areas of expertise

 Contact re potential citizen science projects that could contribute to taxonomic research